morskyjezek/jezek-site/_posts/2022-05-12-career-update.md

   - career
 ---

-I'm happy to announce that next fall (September 2022), I'll be joining the faculty of the [University of Michigan](https://www.umich.edu/) [School of Information](https://si.umich.edu/) (aka UMSI) as a Clinical Assistant Professor with a teaching focus on digital curation, digital preservation, and archives.
+I'm happy to announce that in the fall (September 2022) I'll be joining the faculty of the [University of Michigan](https://www.umich.edu/) [School of Information](https://si.umich.edu/) (aka UMSI) as a Clinical Assistant Professor with a teaching focus on digital curation, digital preservation, and archives.